marcbachmann/jira-reminder/README.md

 Jira Issue Reminder Script in node.js.
 The script can be triggered by cron.

+Really dirty module, but working flawlessly (in my environment :-) ).

-Send an email to each user that has open issues.
+It sends an email to each user that has open issues.

 All issues that are not complete will be listed in an Email.
 They are grouped by due date.